tretapey/raisincss/README.md

 <link href="https://cdn.jsdelivr.net/gh/tretapey/raisincss@master/raisin.min.css" rel="stylesheet">
 ```

-You should open the file before your custom styling stylesheet.

-Also you can download the file `raisin.min.css` (or an uncompressed version `raisin.css`) directly from this repo.
+Also you can download the file `raisin.min.css` (or an uncompressed version `raisin.css`) directly from this repo and add it manually.

 If you want to customize for your own use feel free to fork or download this repo, the `.scss` files has everything you need.

-### What is next?

-Next step in RaisinCSS is to add a customization file, so you can add colors and other branding styles to the library easily.

 ## DOCS